mozilla/grcov/README.md

 [![crates.io](https://img.shields.io/crates/v/grcov.svg)](https://crates.io/crates/grcov)

-grcov collects and aggregates code coverage information for multiple source files. grcov processes .gcda files which can be generated from llvm/clang or gcc.
+grcov collects and aggregates code coverage information for multiple source files. grcov processes .profraw and .gcda files which can be generated from llvm/clang or gcc. grcov also processes lcov files (for JS coverage) and JaCoCo files (for Java coverage).
-Linux, OSX and Windows are supported.
+Linux, macOS and Windows are supported.

 This is a project initiated by Mozilla to gather code coverage results on Firefox.